ghollisjr/cl-opencl-utils/README.txt

     bare structs in CFFI is deprecated but still possible.
 Good practice is to use (:struct structname) for both.
 See examples/struct.lisp.

+    Also note that as stated below, #'clc de-packages symbols, so members can be defined and referred to using any package.
+To match CFFI style, keyword symbols are recommended for defclcstruct, but in the above examples you can change the package of any of the slot names and the same OpenCL C code will result.

 When in doubt, test a form with the #'clc function to see what OpenCL C code it produces.